clspeter/transparent-modal-invisible-reproducible/README.md

 ## How to reproduce

-1. Press MAINSTACK
+1. Go To STACK0
-2. Press STACK1 and go back to MAINSTACK
+2. Go To STACK1 and go back to STACK0
-3. Press STACK2 and go back to MAINSTACK
+3. Go To STACK2 and go back to STACK0
-4. Press TRANSPARENTMODAL
+4. Press TRANSPARENT MODAL IN STACK0

 you can see the transparent modal is mount in console.log but modal is invisible, also the modal can be press

+This bug will not happened if you start action 2 from the root stack